Precious Morning Gems!!!

 1. Is there a favorite character or one you’ve felt connected with the most in this book or the series?

 I think because Moriyah is really the core of the Cities of Refuge series, I’ve felt most connected to her character long term.
 It’s been interesting to follow a character from the age of thirteen all the way through her life journey until she is a great-grandmother and to explore how her life and witness has affected those around her.
-I hope that readers see Moriyah as an example of what it is to be a light to the world, even when your influence is relatively small.
+I hope that readers see Moriyah as an example of what it is to be a light to the world, even when your influence is relatively small.2.
+What was your inspiration for starting this series?

 I began this series because I wanted to explore what happened after Jericho and found myself fascinated with the Cities of Refuge and what life might have been like within the walls of such a unique place.
-I also just really fell in love with Moriyah in Wings of the Wind and felt that she was demanding that I tell her story.
+I also just really fell in love with Moriyah in Wings of the Wind and felt that she was demanding that I tell her story.3.
+How do you feel writing biblical fiction has affected your relationship with God?

 I started writing biblical fiction not because I was all that invested in the genre but because I was so intrigued by my own personal research a story came out of it.
 I think what writing this type of fiction has done is forced me to place myself “within” the stories in the Word and to deepen my perspective about the people and places that are described within the pages of the Bible.
 The stories of Israel’s history no longer seem “far away” anymore; I feel like I am a part of them, as if they are part of my own history as well which has given me a greater connectedness to Jesus in many ways.
-It has also just given me a deeper appreciation for His care and concern for me, because without Him sustaining me on a daily basis none of this writing stuff would even be possible.
+It has also just given me a deeper appreciation for His care and concern for me, because without Him sustaining me on a daily basis none of this writing stuff would even be possible.4.
+What’s one thing you wish readers would take away from this book?

-I hope that readers are reminded that our Father loves us with boundless, everlasting love and that no matter how far off we’ve wandered, He is always waiting for us, arms outstretched, and our names written on His scarred hands.
+I hope that readers are reminded that our Father loves us with boundless, everlasting love and that no matter how far off we’ve wandered, He is always waiting for us, arms outstretched, and our names written on His scarred hands.5.
+What do you find to be the most challenging when writing biblical fiction?

 I would say the biggest challenge is the myriad opinions between scholars and archeologists and bible teachers.
 There are as many ideas and theories as there are people who study the Bible and the world in which its history takes place.
 There are times when the research is so conflicting and so confusing that I just have to pick a position that works with my plot and run with it, even if it's not the most popular opinion.
-But since I am not writing history books and instead am telling a fictional story with history as the backdrop, if I can create a sense of verisimilitude hopefully readers will forgive any differing ideas or they’ll be so caught up in the tale they won’t even notice!
+But since I am not writing history books and instead am telling a fictional story with history as the backdrop, if I can create a sense of verisimilitude hopefully readers will forgive any differing ideas or they’ll be so caught up in the tale they won’t even notice!6.
+Can you share with us a book you have read recently, are currently reading, or hope to read soon?

 I recently read A Curse so Dark and Lonely, which is a retelling of Beauty and the Beast that was quite well written and a fresh take on the familiar story.
 I am currently reading Finale, which is the third of the Caraval series (kinda weird/unique fantasy but some really intriguing imagery and descriptive language), and I have a number of books up next on my TBR list such as Lori Benton’s The King’s Mercy, The Number of Love by Roseanna White, and Daughter of Northern Shores by Joanne Bischoff and lots and lots more.
 I’m kind of a moody reader both in genre and in style, so we’ll see what I feel up to reading first.
-It changes from day to day.
+It changes from day to day.7.
+What's your preference/describes you best:

 Early bird or Night owl?
 Night owl for sure, although my sleep patterns have been shifting lately for some reason and I’ve been waking earlier and passing out before 1am most night which is really abnormal for me.